Farm to table menu! Fresh-to-fork! Eat local!

 As the “eat local” movement has exploded, the onus for making it happen has fallen hard on the backs of restaurants.

-It can be a daunting task to incorporate locally sourced food into your menu.
+It can be a daunting task to incorporate locally sourced food for your farm to table menu.

-From finding the best farmers and suppliers and getting everything delivered, to making sure you have consistent ingredients all year long, to working seasonal items into your menu, going local can be tough.
+From finding the best farmers and suppliers and getting everything delivered,makeking sure you have consistent ingredients all year long, to working seasonal items into your menu, going local can be tough.

 There are workarounds to these obstacles that allow you to meet the needs of your restaurant, support local farms, and be sustainable.